World War II Tour of Krakow®

 Description

-After meeting at St. Mary's Basilica in the centre of Krakow at the indicated time, we'll begin our World War II history tour.
-We'll explore how the Nazi occupation of Krakow unfolded, focusing on the experiences of the city's inhabitants.
+After meeting at St. Mary's Basilica in the centre of Krakow at the indicated time, we'll begin our World War II history tour of the Polish city.

-Crossing Florianska Street, we'll reach Market Square, a significant site that witnessed both celebrations and public executions, even named after Adolf Hitler during the Nazi occupation.
+We will cross Florianska Street to reach Market Square, which witnessed celebrations and public executions, and was named after Adolf Hitler during the Nazi occupation.

-We'll visit key buildings from the Nazi occupation, including the Ordnungspolizei headquarters, and explore locations where the Polish resistance, Armia Krajowa, fought against the Nazis.
+We'll visit key buildings from the Nazi occupation, including the site of the Ordnungspolizei and locations where the Polish resistance, Armia Krajowa, fought the Nazis.

-Next, we'll head to the Collegium Novum, where our guide will recount one of the darkest episodes of the war in Krakow.
-The tour includes a stop at a Gestapo prison and viewing the Katyn Cross, a symbol of Polish suffering.
+Next, we will head to the Collegium Novum, where the guide will discuss one of the darkest episodes of the Second World War in Krakow.
+The tour will also include a stop at a Gestapo prison and the Katyn Cross, a symbol of Polish suffering.

-We will conclude our World War II tour of Krakow at the Grunwald Monument two hours after our meeting.
+The World War II tour of Krakow will conclude at the Grunwald Monument 2 hours after the start.

 Preise